sree2798/SQL/README.md

 learn to write conditions using time stamps correctly

 after a rough patch of 3 days with no github contributions, started again doing the rest of the leetcode easy level problems

+April 27th - Learnt about IFNULL() function and how it can replace null value with a numerical value, had a rough patch of 5 wrong submissions just because I am not aware of this function.